Livestock vessel Shorthorn Express – Objection to Certificate of Approval

 A new livestock vessel has come on the scene that has a rather checkered past – Shorthorn Express.
 It was built in 1998 so is actually a lot younger than other vessels used by Irish exporters but is still over 20 years old and has a history of serious deficiencies being uncovered during inspections endangering the lives of both crew and animals.

-In order for a livestock vessel to be used to carry livestock from Ireland it has to undergo an inspection by a veterinary authority and a marine surveyor to ensure it is up to standard and fit for purpose.
-The management company also has to meet certain criteria, as set put in the Carriage of Livestock by sea Regulations.
-The Minister of Agriculture will then approve the vessel and a certificate is awarded that can be valid for a period up to five years.
+In order for a livestock vessel to be used to carry live animals from Ireland it has to undergo an inspection by a veterinary authority and a marine surveyor to ensure it is up to standard and fit for purpose.
+The management company also has to meet certain criteria, as set out in the Carriage of Livestock by sea Regulations.
+The Minister of Agriculture then approves the vessel and a certificate is awarded that can be valid for a period up to five years.

 EFI submitted a formal objection to the Minister against the approval of the vessel.
 You can view the letter below.